typelevel/Laika/docs/src/05-extending-laika/04-writing-parser-extensions.md

 In our case we expect a string, but we also need to handle errors now, as the access might fail when the value is missing or it's not a string.
-We return an `InvalidElement` for errors, which is a useful kind of AST node as it allows the user to control the error handling.
+We return an `InvalidSpan` for errors, which is a useful kind of AST node as it allows the user to control the error handling.
 The presence of such an element will by default cause the transformation to fail with the provided error message shown alongside any other errors encountered.